Winter of Backcountry Ski & Snowboard in Lake Tahoe

-Amazing Resources: Learn about the Sierra Avalanche Center – Lake Tahoe area avalanche resource
+Sierra Avalanche Center – Lake Tahoe area avalanche resource

 - There is no resort ski patrol, grooming, ski maps or other services, cell service may be spotty at best and definitely no one out there bringing you cookies or hot chocolate so be prepared.

 - If something goes wrong, there is no ski patrol to get to you almost immediately.
 You may have to self-rescue or wait for other emergency rescue teams to help so it is on YOU and your group to be prepared.